gnoevoy/Ecommerce_and_Web_Analytics/web_analytics.md

 FROM conversion_funnel;
 ```

+#### Task 8
+Show a comparison of the bounce rates for the main homepage and the bounce rate for 'lander-1'.

 ```sql
 # Task 8
 # Calculate the comparison of bounce rates for the main homepage and 'lander-1' test